kirill-zak/docker-debian-ansible/README.md

 # docker-debian-ansible
 Debian docker container with built-in Ansible for playbook and role testing

+# The main goal
+Keep all version in one repository under different tags

 ## Tags
 - `10`.
 Based on Debian 10 (Buster)